Chrisys93/IcarusRepoSEND/README.md

 readable format using the `printresults.py` script from the `scripts` folder.
 Example usage could be:

     $ python scripts/printresults.py results.pickle > results.txt

+**NOTE:** The new results format is available in just text format, strictly for statistical readings; for the purpose of academic and research implementations, evaluations and development.

 Icarus also provides a set of helper functions for plotting results.
 Have a look at the `examples` folder for plot examples.